Palanan: History

+General Emilio Aguinaldo became President of the First Philippine Republic in 1900.
+He was captured on March 23 when Col. Frederick Funston led the Americans in 1901.
 It was in Palanan that one of the final chapters of the Philippine–American War was written on March 23, 1901, when General Emilio Aguinaldo was captured by American forces led by General Frederick Funston, who had gained access to Aguinaldo's camp by pretending to surrender to the Filipinos.